ScilifelabDataCentre/dds_workshop/docs/2_getting_started_session.md

 dds user add [Email address] --role "Unit Personnel"
 ~~~

-**Note:** For this workshop, you can skip this step since all participants have already been set up with Unit Admin privileges.
+**Note:** For this workshop, it won't be necessary since all participants have already been set up with Unit Admin privileges.

 ## B. Projects - creation, data upload, and invitation of *Researchers*